freealise/freealise/ar/README.md

 interpolator: use moviepy for transparent video ?
 morpher: use to match timepoints with transparent holes
+pano: add max number of filters and change scale to 0, don't add and remove,
+or make discrete parallax of variable scale (left/right eye);
-pano: change webgl2 vertex buffers for displacement map parallax in google native 360 with depth and edited photos as custom tiles (or webgl overlay); remove videodome
+change webgl2 vertex buffers for displacement map parallax in overlay, remove videodome

 docs: get commentary (preferably written first) out of code
 in order of not succession but execution, to wiki with toc and markdown